arabiu033/budget_app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Instant Budget <a name="about-project"></a>
+# 📖 Pocolee <a name="about-project"></a>

-Instant Budget is a mobile web application that can helps you keep track of your daily financially transaction and manage your budget where you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+Pocolee is a mobile web application that can help you keep track of your daily financial transaction and manage your budget where you have a list of transactions associated with a category so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>